w3bdesign/dfweb-v2/README.md

 - Animate.css for menu animations
 - CSS hover animations in navigation menu
 - React-reveal-effects for revealing content on portfolio
-- React-animated-burgers for animating hamburger in menu
+- Tailwind CSS for animating hamburger in menu
 - React-spring for animations on front page and page transitions

 ### Accessibility and design: